victory

 Register online at ACT.org.
 Choose your test date and location, and pay the registration fee.

-Yes and No. Many colleges now prefer you submit the SAT or ACT.
+Many colleges are test-optional, but some have reinstated ACT or SAT requirements.
 Always check the admissions requirements for each school.

-Each section (English, Math, Reading, Science) is scored 1–36.
-Your composite is the average of the four.
-The optional Writing section is scored 2–12 and reported separately.
+Each core section (English, Math, Reading) is scored 1–36.
+Your composite is the average of the three.
+The optional Science and Writing sections are reported separately.
+If you take Science, you will also receive a STEM score (average of Math and Science).

 Yes, for all math questions.
 Bring an approved calculator (see ACT.org for details).